 - Complete and submit a Permanent Volunteer Application to TDCJ, either on paper or online.
 You will also attend a mandatory TDCJ Volunteer Training session of about three hours in length.
-We will guide you on how all that is done.
+We will coach you on how it’s done.
 Several weeks after completing your training, TDCJ will send you a letter informing you if you have been approved as a Permanent Volunteer.

 - When all the above is completed, you will receive a Volunteer assignment and training to one of our programs which best fits your interests and gifts to our current needs.